 What is the valuation assertion?

-The valuation assertion sits at the intersection of measurement basis and correct application.
-Under ISA 315.A190(a), it asks whether assets, liabilities, and equity interests are recorded at appropriate amounts — meaning the right measurement basis has been selected (cost, fair value, net realisable value) and applied correctly, including any allocation adjustments such as depreciation, amortisation, or impairment.
+Under ISA 315 .A190(a), the valuation assertion asks whether assets, liabilities, and equity interests are recorded at appropriate amounts.
+That means the right measurement basis has been selected (cost, fair value, net realisable value, or amortised cost) and applied correctly, including allocation adjustments such as depreciation and impairment.

-For straightforward balances — cash in functional currency, short-term receivables with no credit risk — valuation risk is typically low.
+For straightforward balances (cash in functional currency, short-term receivables with no credit risk) valuation risk is typically low.
 The assertion becomes dominant when estimates enter the picture.
 Impairment testing under IAS 36 requires discounted cash flow projections.
-Expected credit losses under IFRS 9 require probability of default and loss given default inputs.
+Expected credit losses (ECL) under IFRS 9 require probability of default and loss given default inputs.
 Fair value measurements under IFRS 13 require selecting valuation techniques and market inputs.
 In each case, the recorded amount depends on judgement, not just transaction data.

 ISA 540.13 requires the auditor to evaluate whether accounting estimates are reasonable in the context of the applicable financial reporting framework.
-This means challenging the assumptions underlying the estimate — not just verifying the arithmetic of the model.
+This means challenging the assumptions underlying the estimate, not just verifying the arithmetic of the model.
 The distinction between testing the calculation and testing the inputs is where most valuation deficiencies originate.
+We have seen teams spend hours ticking and bashing a DCF model cell by cell while accepting a discount rate that management pulled out of thin air (or, as some partners put it, a PIOOMA number).

 Key Points